pcaston/OpenPeerPower.github.io/source/_docs/configuration/packages.markdown

       ...package configuration here...
 ```

-The package configuration can include: `switch`, `light`, `automation`, `groups`, or most other Home Assistant integrations including hardware platforms.
+The package configuration can include: `switch`, `light`, `automation`, `groups`, or most other Open Peer Power integrations including hardware platforms.

 It can be specified inline or in a separate YAML file using `!include`.